SuspiciousActivity/ByteEdit/README.md

 To rename a field/method with attention to references in the selected line, press CTRL + R.

 To quickly compile some java code, press CTRL + E.

+To switch between light and dark theme, press CTRL + B.